Three years full-time.

 - Excellent links with Suffolk Constabulary, local magistrates, the Crown Prosecution Service and the probation service.

-- Ability to choose between a single Psychology route or a joint degree with Criminology, Early Childhood Studies, Sociology or Youth Studies.
+- Ability to choose between a single Psychology route or a joint degree with Criminology or Sociology.

 Our BSc (Hons) Psychology course has been accredited by The British Psychological Society.

 Psychology at the University of Suffolk explores and examines the interaction between mind and behaviour, the nature of the unconscious, the functioning of memory, individual behaviour in social situations, prejudice and altruism.
 This equips students with a thorough grounding in each of the major fields: social psychology; developmental psychology; biological psychology; and cognitive psychology.

-Students can choose to study Psychology as a single route or as a joint degree with Criminology, Early Childhood Studies, Sociology or Youth Studies.
+Students can choose to study Psychology as a single route or as a joint degree with Criminology or Sociology.

 Psychology at Suffolk offers a series of lectures in psychology.
 At these lectures, world leading experts from different fields of psychology provide insights into their most recent research and the impact that this cutting edge research has on the current understanding of psychological functioning.

 Psychology student, Sarah, tells us about her experience of studying at the University of Suffolk.
 Take a look at Sarah's story below.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.